dy/spect/README.md

 ### `$( selector | els | markup )` − selector / h

 Select elements in DOM, provide domain methods for the selected set.
 The main purpose is shallow reference/wrapper for some nodes collection.
-If html string is passed, creates detached DOM - in that case acts like hyperscript.
+If html string is passed, creates detached DOM.
+Also acts like hyperscript.

 ```js
 // select nodes